-Portions of the Euclid Subarea are located within the Barrio San Antonio and Miles neighborhoods south of Broadway Boulevard.
+The Euclid Subarea is located adjacent to the Barrio San Antonio and Miles neighborhoods south of Broadway Boulevard.
 Generally, Euclid extends from Aviation Parkway on the west to 15th Street on the south and taking in the properties Adjacent to Park Avenue.
-(See Euclid/Park Subdistrict Map.)
+(See Figure IV.A.1: Euclid/Park Subdistrict Map.)